zulip/zulip/docs/production/authentication-methods.md

 the "Disable Account" feature in Active Directory as deactivated in Zulip.

-Users disabled in active directory will be immediately unable to login to Zulip, since Zulip queries the LDAP/Active Directory server on every login attempt.
+Users disabled in active directory will be immediately unable to log in to Zulip, since Zulip queries the LDAP/Active Directory server on every login attempt.
 The user will be fully deactivated the next time your `manage.py sync_ldap_user_data` cron job runs (at which point